SceneView/sceneview-android/README.md

 The `hitTest`, `pose` and `anchor` will be influenced by this choice.
 - `hitPosition` The node camera/screen/view position where the hit will be made to find an AR position
 Until it is anchored, the `Node` will try to find the real world position/orientation of the screen coordinate and constantly place/orientate himself accordingly `followHitPosition` is `true`.
-The Z value is only used when no surface is actually detected or when `followHitPosition` and `instantAnchor` is set to `false` or when instant placement is enabled:
+The Z value is only used when no surface is actually detected or when `followHitPosition` and `instantAnchor` is set to `false` or when instant placement is enabled.
 - `followHitPosition` Make the node follow the camera/screen matching real world positions
 Controls if an unanchored node should be moved together with the camera.
 The node `position` is updated with the realtime ARCore `pose` at the corresponding `hitPosition` until it is anchored (`isAnchored`) or until this this value is set to `false`.
     - While there is no AR tracking information available, the node is following the camera moves so it stays at this camera/screen relative position but without adjusting its position and orientation to the real world
-    - Then ARCore will try to find the real world position of the node at the [hitPosition] by looking at its [hitTest] on each `onArFrame`.
+    - Then ARCore will try to find the real world position of the node at the `hitPosition` by looking at its `hitTest` on each `onArFrame`.
     - In case of instant placement disabled, the z position (distance from the camera) will be estimated by the AR surface distance at the `(x,y)`.
-    - The node rotation will be also adjusted in case of [PlacementMode.DEPTH] or depending on the detected planes orientations in case of `PlacementMode.PLANE_HORIZONTAL`, `PlacementMode.PLANE_VERTICAL`, `PlacementMode.PLANE_HORIZONTAL_AND_VERTICAL`
+    - The node rotation will be also adjusted in case of `PlacementMode.DEPTH` or depending on the detected planes orientations in case of `PlacementMode.PLANE_HORIZONTAL`, `PlacementMode.PLANE_VERTICAL`, `PlacementMode.PLANE_HORIZONTAL_AND_VERTICAL`
 - `instantAnchor` Anchor the node as soon as an AR position/rotation is found/available
 If `true`, the node will be anchored in the real world at the first suitable place available